 TBH part of me secretly hoped he’d get shot pretty early on to concentrate on the other stories.
 But then I’m not a Western fan, so this story might be more your thing if it is.
 Tattoo – complete with stetson – joins him sporadically for this storyline and “helps” out with the plotline.

 Tattoo sadly didn’t have much to do here in the Wild West and in the whole episode.
 But I did enjoy his rapport with Montalban.
 This pair had more chemistry and rapport than with Schaal.
 I’m sure this improved as the series progressed so I can’t really judge as this only her second episode in this character.

 and now that storyline presenting those…

 Barbi Benton and Audrey Landers wore Ziegfeld Girls costumes (complete with plumes) at least twice.
-These glamorous costumes were beautifully made and easily recreating this time and place.
-Other Ziegfeld touches included the later dance (not blurry this time) and some apt musical numbers which reminded the women of their past experiences and in the later dance scene.
-Sadly there are few pictures of this particular part of the episode.
+These glamorous costumes were beautifully made and these easily recreating this time and place.
+Other Ziegfeld touches included the later dance (not blurry this time) and some apt musical numbers and a later dance scene.
+These reminded the women of their past experiences.
+Sadly, there are few pictures of this particular part of the episode.

 Weeper Rating: 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 /10